I Can't... I Can't

 I Can't...
-I Can't, released worldwide as Wedding Night, is a 1970 film.
-It was the directorial debut of Piers Haggard.
+I Can't (also known as Wedding Night), is a 1970 British-Irish film directed by Piers Haggard and starring Dennis Waterman, Tessa Wyatt, Alexandra Bastedo and Eddie Byrne.
+It was Haggard's directorial debut.

 Plot

 Following the recent death of her mother in childbirth, a newly married Irish Catholic girl becomes unstable due to fears of marital sex and pregnancy, and refuses to consummate her marriage.